the episode

 John McLarty: Jesus was the model.

-Kimberly Faith: His word is manual, right?
-We’re here to iron sharpens iron with each other.
+Kimberly Faith: His word is the manual, right?
+We’re here to, iron sharpens iron, with each other.
 And earlier today, we were talking in the living room about the importance of church and the church community being a place where we can grow in the attributes and the mind of God and the attitudes of God.
-Humility is one of those places because we have an opportunity to be servants, to wash each other’s feet, you know, in a metaphorically sense, to go and fix the sink of the person who may be bedridden, to maybe go and clean the bathroom at church, do those jobs that according to the bible we talked about the gifts, the eternal gifts, the gifts of Christmas series.
-Everything God doesn’t miss anything that we do when it’s motivated by love.
+Humility is one of those places because we have an opportunity to be servants, to wash each other’s feet, you know, in a metaphorical sense, to go and fix the sink of the person who may be bedridden, to maybe go and clean the bathroom at church, do those jobs that according to the Bible we talked about the gifts, the eternal gifts, the gifts of Christmas series.
+God doesn’t miss anything that we do when it’s motivated by love.

 John McLarty: Right.